 -

-Shoe brakes (V-brakes or calipers): These brakes operate by applying pressure to the rim.
-They wear with use and can become less effective if the brake shoes are in poor condition or misaligned.
+Shoe brakes (V-brake or caliper): They work by applying pressure to the tire.
+They wear down with use and can become less effective if the pads are in poor condition or misaligned.

 -